D-Ace0/Government_Flutter_App/README.md

 # Government Flutter App

 A mobile application built with Flutter to enhance communication and services between citizens, government (municipality), and local advertisers.
-This project was developed as part of the **Software Mobile Development** course at the **Faculty of Informatics and Computer Science** under the supervision of **Dr. Milad Ghantous**, Spring 2025.

 ## 📱 Overview